-Made with a flavorful lemon caper sauce and tender chicken breasts, Chicken Picatta is a classic Italian dish that is simple to make, yet delivers impressive flavor.
+Made with a flavorful lemon caper sauce and tender chicken breasts, Chicken Picatta is a classic Italian dish that delivers impressive flavor, yet is incredibly simple to make.

 What is Chicken Piccata?